levshina/levshina.github.io/_pages/publications.md

 Levshina, N. (In press).
 Communicative efficiency and semantics: Language variation, universals and change.
 In P. Mondal (Ed.), <i>Handbook of Linguistic Semantics - Bridging Theory, Philosophy and Cognition</i>.
 Springer. <a target="_blank" href="/docs/Levshina2026_HandbookLinguisticSemantics.pdf"> [pdf (draft)] </a>

+## 2026

+Levshina, N. (2026).
+Which languages are “hot”, and which are “cool”?
+Using Universal Dependencies for large-scale comparisons of subject
+Expression.
+In <i>Proceedings of the Ninth Workshop on Universal Dependencies (UDW 2026)</i>, Palma de Mallorca, May 16, 2026 (pp. 49–53).
+ELRA  <a target="_blank" href = "http://lrec-conf.org/proceedings/lrec2026/workshops/udw/2026.udw-1.0.pdf">[pdf (book of abstracts)]</a>

 ## 2025

 Levshina, N. (2025).
 A Bayesian dawn in linguistics: Trends, benefits and good practices. <i>arXiv</i>.